 A lot depends on your personality and ability to handle risk; you must be comfortable with fluctuations along the way.
 In the short term, you may lose money, but if you allocate it properly over a five to seven-year period, you should see growth.
 It doesn’t mean you have to invest for seven years; you can take your money if the market grows.
 You just need to be comfortable with a long-term timeframe.

 If you decide to borrow money to invest, make sure you can service the debt even if your investments go down.
 The market has proven us wrong many times in the last few months.
 We thought it couldn’t go lower, and it did.
 We thought it couldn’t recover fast, and it did.
 We don’t know where the market is going to go.
 Always take a long-term approach when borrowing to invest.

 Real estate also is a leveraged investment strategy.
 Just because you don’t see the statements every month, you’re taking on debt to buy the property and banking on the value going up.
 You can’t push a button to get out of real estate, so it’s a significantly different relationship and comfort rate, but you’re still taking on risk.

 If I want to invest in real estate should I take money out of my corporation for a bigger down payment or take on more debt so I can leave money in my corporation?

-If you can and with interest rates being as low as they are, it makes the most sense to take on the debt personally if you are able to do so.
+If you can, and with interest rates being as low as they are, it makes the most sense to take on the debt personally.

 If you take a down payment from your corporation, you’re writing a cheque to CRA that you’re never going to get back.
 If you need $500,000 from your corporation to make a down payment, you must withdraw almost double to cover the tax.